2024 Best Ethnic Studies Schools in the Middle Atlantic Region

 ethnic studies is more popular than many other degrees.
 In fact, it ranks #99 out of 395 on popularity of all such degrees in the nation.
 So, you have a fair amount of options to choose from when looking for a school.

 College Factual looked at 17 colleges and universities when compiling its 2024 Best Ethnic Studies Schools in the Middle Atlantic Region ranking.
-Combined, these schools handed out 1,127 degrees in ethnic studies to qualified students.
+When you put them all together, these colleges and universities awarded 1,188 degrees in ethnic studies during the 2021-2022 academic year.

 Jump to one of the following sections: * Degree-Level Rankings